How to Heal Your Heart Without Relationship Closure

 Learn why relationship closure is important – but not necessary for healing your heart.
 These 8 ways to heal when a relationship ends without a good-bye will help you move on after an unexpected loss or breakup.

-On How to Get Over a Broken Heart, a reader asked how to heal when there isn’t relationship closure.
+On How to End Your Affair With a Married Man and Heal Your Heart, a reader asked how to heal when there isn’t relationship closure.
 Her boyfriend abruptly broke up with her after three years together, and she sees him at work every day.
 “I can’t get over this breakup,” she said.
 “I know it’s because we didn’t have relationship closure but he refused to talk to me about why he wanted to break up.
 How can I heal when I see him all the time, when we didn’t even say good-bye properly?”
 One of the most important things to remember about healthy relationship closure is that it has to involve physical and emotional distance.
-You can’t heal and move on if you’re still seeing your ex – and it’s even more difficult when you’re physically and emotionally involved with him.
+You can’t heal and move on if you’re still seeing your ex-boyfriend – and it’s even more difficult when you’re physically and emotionally involved with him.
 These tips will help you heal and find closure after a relationship ends, even if you didn’t have a formal good-bye.

 What is Relationship Closure?

-Healthy relationship closure happens when you – whether you’re a married wife, common-law girlfriend, estranged sister, or ostracized family member – don’t discuss why your relationship ended.
+Healthy relationship closure happens when you talk about why your relationship ended– whether you’re a married wife, common-law girlfriend, estranged sister, or ostracized family member.
 Relationship closure involves honest, healthy, open-minded, nonjudgmental communication.

 In my article about letting go of someone you love, a reader said she doesn’t feel she has closure after her relationship ended.
 Her fiancé of nine years wasn’t honest about why he left her.
 They didn’t talk about it, and so she wasn’t able to process the end of her relationship with him.
 This is unhealthy – especially if she doesn’t learn how to find closure on her own.